 Every future administrator or community leader must be understand the financial and budgeting restrictions that underpin modern education.
 Through case studies and hypothetical educational frameworks, this course teaches students how to evaluate policy priorities, conduct cost-benefit analysis and manage performance.

 A doctorate in child development online leads to a range of career paths, such as a community as a social worker, an educator or a school administrator.

 As a social worker, you are a liaison between families, therapists, foster care, schools and government agencies.
 You advocate for school and community resources and track individual children’s recovery processes.

 Professor of Child Development:

-With a Ph.D., you can work as a professor in the field, teaching future students about the diversity of social and cultural contexts that impact education and early childhood development.
-Professors are responsible for creating and delivering course materials while maintaining an active understanding of new research.
+With a Ph.D., you can work as a professor who teaches future students about the diversity of social and cultural contexts that impact education and early childhood development.
+Professors create and deliver course materials while conducting their own research.

 - Median Annual Salary: $76,000